 Hostinger not only provides one of the best free web hosting services as part of its 000webhosting brand, but it also offers some of the best and most affordable cloud web hosting plans around.
 These are just some of the reasons why it has earned the trust of more than 30 million users.

 This host also relies on its own technology, not letting third parties have any say in how its performance and features are managed and controlled.
 One of these features is the customized control panel that replaces the ever-present cPanel used by many of its competitors.
+Due to a partnership with Google, Hostinger offers Google Workspace which is bundled in the WordPress Business plan.
+It can also be purchased separately.

 Each plan tosses in a lifetime SSL certificate and Cloudflare protection, free of charge.
 There are no limitations on supported bandwidth, and daily backups are included regardless of your chosen plan.